pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

 ### Test with Chrome

-1. Point your browser to the custom IP address you received after enabling SSL: https://x.x.x.x
+1. Point your browser to the custom IP address you received after enabling HTTPS: https://x.x.x.x
 2. Click the padlock in the address bar.
 3. Select **Certificate Information**.<br />
  ![Image showing to click padlock and Certificate Information](/source/docs/assets/images/verify-ssl-cert-valid-chrome-0.png)